frozenspider/cross-stitch-converter/README.md

 Description
 -----------

-Helper tool for embroidery, which can:
+GUI tool to transform images to cross-stitch patterns.

+It can:
 * Pixelate the image
-* Simplify (reduce) colors to the given number
+* Simplify colors, reducing their count to the given number
 * Enumerate the colors, printing color index over each "pixel"
 * Add contrast grid overlay